MicrosoftDocs/architecture-center/docs/example-scenario/automotive/dataops-reference-architecture-content.md

 - Remove measurement files from Landing storage account

 > [!NOTE]
 > [Azure Batch](/azure/batch/) makes use of orchestrator pool for copying data and AzCopy tool is used for copying and removing data based on above tasks.
 AzCopy uses SAS tokens to perform copy or removal tasks.
-SAS tokens are stored in keyvault and are referenced via landingsaskey, archivesaskey and rawsaskey
+SAS tokens are stored in keyvault and are referenced via "landingsaskey", "archivesaskey" and "rawsaskey"

 **Call Update Datastream State API**: Make a web api call to update the state of the stream to Copy Complete, on successful call move to the next activity to delete measurement from the landing zone.
 On failure move to the on error activity.